Refinance Your Mexico Property as a Canadian

 Refinancing a Mexico property as a Canadian requires meeting cross-border lender standards and satisfying Mexican legal requirements around your existing fideicomiso and title.
 Here's what you need and how we simplify the process.

-- Minimum 30% equity in the property based on a current appraisal β lenders typically offer up to 70% LTV for both rate-and-term and cash-out refinancing.
+- Minimum 30% equity in the property based on a current appraisal β lenders typically offer up to 70% LTV.

-- Ownership seasoning of 6-12 months from your original closing date, demonstrating established ownership history before the lender will approve a refinance.
+- Ownership seasoning of 6-12 months from your original closing date.

-- Active fideicomiso (bank trust) in good standing for any property located in Mexico's restricted zone β within 50km of the coast or 100km of the border.
+- Active fideicomiso (bank trust) in good standing for any property located in Mexico's restricted zone.

-- Current property appraisal conducted by a lender-approved appraiser in Mexico to establish the property's market value and determine your maximum loan amount.
+- Current property appraisal conducted by a lender-approved appraiser in Mexico.

-- Valid Canadian passport with at least 12 months remaining before expiry at the time of the refinance closing.
+- Valid Canadian passport with at least 12 months remaining before expiry.

-- Proof of stable income β employment letters, T4s, Notice of Assessment, or business financial statements β to meet cross-border lender qualification thresholds.
+- Proof of stable income β employment letters, T4s, NOA, or business financial statements.

-- Canadian credit score of 680 or higher, with a clean credit history showing responsible debt management and on-time payments.
+- Canadian credit score of 680 or higher, with a clean credit history.

-- Clear title with no outstanding liens, judgments, or disputes on the property β verified through the notario publico's title search during the refinance process.
+- Clear title with no outstanding liens, verified through a notario publico's title search.

 How We Help

-- We compare refinance rates and terms across our network of 12 cross-border lenders to find the most competitive USD-denominated option for your property and financial profile.
+- We compare refinance rates and terms across 12 cross-border lenders to find the most competitive USD-denominated option.

-- We guide you through the fideicomiso trust amendment process, coordinating between the Mexican bank, notario publico, and your new lender to ensure proper documentation.
+- We guide you through the fideicomiso trust amendment process, coordinating with the bank and notario.

-- We arrange the property appraisal through lender-approved appraisers in your market and review the valuation to ensure it accurately reflects your property's current worth.
+- We arrange the property appraisal through lender-approved appraisers and review the valuation.

-- For developer loan payoffs, we structure the refinance to pay off your existing developer balance and convert to a 30-year term with significantly lower monthly payments.
+- For developer loan payoffs, we structure the refinance to convert to a long-term mortgage with lower payments.

-- We coordinate currency conversion refinancing for owners switching from peso-denominated to USD-denominated loans, managing the payoff of the existing Mexican bank mortgage.
+- We coordinate currency conversion refinancing for owners switching from peso-denominated loans.

-- We provide a detailed closing cost estimate before you commit, including lender fees, notario charges, appraisal costs, and fideicomiso amendment fees β so there are no surprises.
+- We provide a detailed closing cost estimate before you commit so there are no surprises.

-- Post-refinance, we connect you with cross-border tax advisors to ensure your new loan structure is optimized for tax efficiency in both Canada and Mexico.
+- Post-refinance, we connect you with tax advisors to optimize your structure for Canada and Mexico.

 Questions About Refinancing in Mexico